daniel-hall/SourceArchitecture/README.md

 ```

 That's it!
 We can now instantiate this real Source in our preview and see the screen render random quotes from the endpoint!
 The button works to get a new random quote as well.
-It's worth noting that you are free to use Combine publishers, async / await, Actors, or another other paradigm when working with Source Architecture.
+It's worth noting that you are free to use Combine publishers, async / await, Actors, or any other paradigm when working with Source Architecture.
 The only requirement a Source has ultimately is that it needs to 1) define an initial value for its model and 2) set its `model` property with new values when they should change.

 ![QuoteViewWithLiveSource](./Docs/QuoteViewWithLiveSource.png)